tiaranatashasayuti/T-LDM/README.md

 ## 📌 Citation

-If this code contributes to your research, please consider citing our work (manuscript submitted to *Briefings in Bioinformatics*).
+If this code contributes to your research, please consider citing our work (manuscript submitted to *Computer in Biology and Medicine*).